Andrew Tshabangu

 Andrew Tshabangu (born 28 November 1966) is a South African photographer born in Dube, Soweto.
 He is known for his black-and-white social documentary photographic work which was shown in a largescale retrospective entitled Footprints at Standard Bank Gallery from February to April 2017, and which was accompanied by a book publication.

 Early life

 Andrew Tshabangu was born in Dube, Soweto on 28 November 1966.
 Tshabangu's mother hails from the Rustenburg area whereas his father originates from the Vaal.
 He is the last born of five children, with three brothers and one sister.
-However his sister has since passed away.
+However his sister has since died.
 He attended Thabisang Primary School and Phefeni Senior Secondary School, both situated in Soweto.